guyinatuxedo/nightmare/modules/25-heap/Readme.md

 ## Exploitation

 As you can see, there is a good bit of functionality with the heap (although we haven't covered it all).
 A lot of this functionality is beneficial to attacking the code.
-Here is kind of an outlay of how these attacks can work from super high level.
+Here is kind of an outline of how these attacks can work from super high level.
 Also the man, the myth, the legend himself `noopnoop` was the one to show me this, and I think it's a pretty good way for explaining heap exploitation:

 ```
 +--------------------+----------------------------+-----------------------+